micjahn/ZXing.Net/README.md

 * Windows Phone demo (demonstrates decoding of static images and from a camera)

 #### small example decoding a barcode inside a bitmap (.Net 2.0/3.5/4.x)
+The following example works with the classic .Net framework until version 4.8.1:

 ```csharp
 // create a barcode reader instance
 IBarcodeReader reader = new BarcodeReader();